Putnam, Connecticut, Air Meet – 1929

 June 2, 1932

-On June 26, 1930, it was announced in the Putnam Patriot that Whitman Danielson, and Subbo Nikoloff, both of Putnam, and Mrs. F. W. Goodridge of Pomfret, had formed an association to establish the Putnam Airport Inc. The airport would be located on the farm of John Larned, and would be known as the Israel Putnam Airport.
+On June 26, 1930, it was announced in the Putnam Patriot that Whitman Danielson, and Subbo Nikoloff, both of Putnam, and Mrs. F. W. Goodridge of Pomfret, had formed an association to establish the Putnam Airport Inc. The airport would be located on the farm of John Larned in the Gary section of town, and would be known as the Israel Putnam Airport.
 The area was ideal for an airport due to its high location.
-This airport would exist separate and apart from an existing airfield known as Mantup Field, located in the Gary Section of Putnam.
+This airport would exist separate and apart from an existing airfield known as Mantup Field, also located in the Gary section of Putnam.

 The incorporation for the Putnam Airport began with a capital of $50,000, with $5,000 paid in.